Achieving Positive Covert Capacity over MIMO AWGN Channels: Abstract

 \section{Abstract}

-One of the more challenging exercises in secure communication is the reliable exchange of bits between two parties, while remaining covert.
-This problem is also referred to as communication with a low probability of detection.
-This problem has many unique challenges; as a result, it received a significant interest lately.
-One of the main findings is that the square root of the blocklength is an asymptotically-tight upper bound on the information bits that can be transmitted covertly and reliably over additive white Gaussian noise (AWGN) channels.
-As a result, the covert capacity is zero.

-We consider communication with a low probability of detection for multiple-input multiple-output (MIMO) AWGN channels.
-We characterize the maximal covert coding rate under a variety of settings, including different regimes where either the number of antennas or the blocklength is scaled up.
-We show that a non-zero covert capacity can be achieved in the massive MIMO regime in which the number of antennas scales up under specific conditions for a fixed array length or a fixed antenna separation.
-Under such conditions, we show that the covert capacity of MIMO AWGN channels converges to that of MIMO AWGN channels.
-Furthermore, we derive the order-optimal scaling of the number of reliable covert bits, in the regime where the maximal covert coding rate is diminishing with the blocklength.
-We wrap up with an insightful comparative analysis of different cases in which secrecy and energy-undetectability constraints are imposed separately or jointly.
+We consider covert communication, i.e., hiding the presence of communication from an adversary for multiple-input multiple-output (MIMO) additive white Gaussian noise (AWGN) channels.
+We characterize the maximum covert coding rate under a variety of settings, including different regimes where either the number of transmit antennas or the blocklength is scaled up.
+We show that a non-zero covert capacity can be achieved in the massive MIMO regime in which the number of transmit antennas scales up but under specific conditions.
+Under such conditions, we show that the covert capacity of MIMO AWGN channels converges the capacity of MIMO AWGN channels.
+Furthermore, we derive the order-optimal scaling of the number of covert bits in the regime where the covert capacity is zero.
+We provide an insightful comparative analysis of different cases in which secrecy and energy-undetectability constraints are imposed separately or jointly.